* Dollar slips vs yen, Swiss franc as N.Korea tensions simmer

 * Fed Governor Brainard notes lagging inflation

-SINGAPORE, Sept 6 (Reuters) - The dollar edged down against the yen on Wednesday, getting closer to a recent 4-1/2 month low, pressured by simmering tensions on the Korean peninsula and on comments by a Federal Reserve official about low U.S. inflation.
+TOKYO/SINGAPORE, Sept 6 (Reuters) - The dollar edged down against the yen on Wednesday, pushed back toward a recent 4-1/2-month low by simmering tensions on the Korean peninsula and by comments from a Federal Reserve official about subdued U.S. inflation.